Description Thank you for your interest in a career with the Vallejo Police Department!

 - Administers first aid as needed

-- Law enforcement terminology, methods and concepts as taught in a P.O.S.T.
+- Basic law enforcement terminology, methods and concepts as taught in a P.O.S.T.
 Basic Academy and Field Training Program

 - Techniques for dealing with people under hostile and emergency situations

 - Act with integrity, dependability, and professionalism to maintain the public trust

 - Comprehend, interpret, explain, and implement laws, rules, regulations, policies, procedures, and instructions

 - Understand and carry out oral and written directions

 - Communicate clearly and concisely, orally and in writing; and prepare accurate and grammatically correct written reports

 - Think and act quickly; demonstrate sound judgment and rational thinking under adverse/dangerous circumstances; judge situations and people accurately; rapidly evaluate options and alternatives and choose appropriate responses